nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete ATTRIBUTE_NAME`

 - You can only run this command in a person's detail page.
 Please refer to [Show Person Details](#show-a-persons-details--enter-or-double-click) to enter person details page.
-- `name` and `address` cannot be deleted as they are required attributes.
+- `name` cannot be deleted as it is a required attribute.
 - You only can delete one attribute at one time.

 Attributes (`ATTRIBUTE_NAME`) that can be deleted: